 - juice of 1 lemon

-- 2 tbsp shawarma seasoning see note below
+- 2 tablespoon shawarma seasoning see note below

 Shawarma Seasoning